 - Lender Fee: Approximately $10

 Has your credit score improved since you purchased your vehicle?
-Do you have a willing cosigner which you did not have before?
-Really a better credit score or a good cosigner is what triggers getting a lower loan rate.
+Do you have a willing cosigner you did not have before?
+Actually, a better credit score or a good cosigner are what triggers getting a lower loan rate.

 The best time to refinance is a year or two into a four or five year loan with an improved credit score in hand.
 Check a couple of different car loan sources to see where you can get the best rate.
 Keeping your loan in the same term, or shorter one, will benefit you the most with the overall savings of your loan.

 Extending your loan term is good for lowering your payment, but you will not likely save on the overall cost of your loan.
 It depends on your financial goals.
 If you are trying to save money on the overall cost of your loan, being able to lower your payment in order to keep your car will be the deciding factor in what type of auto refinance you are looking to select.

 Even a small improvement in your credit score can save you money.
 Check your credit score at least once a year.
 If it has improved more than 50 points, then it is worth the effort to check into refinancing.

 Maybe you can even hit the gold mine of savings and get a lower payment along with a shorter loan term.
 It is possible for credit scores to change rapidly.
 Knowing your score and taking the time to look into available rates could save you hundreds and sometimes even thousands of dollars.
 The cost of refinancing should not have much of an impact on your overall savings.

 Frequently Asked Questions (FAQs)

 What are the interest rates for refinancing auto loans?